Buffalo Tail Consulting, LLC

 SENIOR ADVISOR | ADVOCATE | THOUGHT LEADER | FEDERAL INDIAN POLICY

-Ryan Wilson (Tatanka Wasake’) is an Oglala Lakota leader from the #4 Community on the Pine Ridge Reservation, currently residing in New Town, North Dakota.
-A lifelong advocate for Native education and language revitalization, Ryan is the founder and President of the National Alliance to Save Native Languages, an organization dedicated to preserving and strengthening Indigenous languages across Indian Country.
+Ryan Wilson (Tatanka Wasake’) is an Oglala Lakota from the #4 Community on the Pine Ridge Reservation, currently residing in New Town, North Dakota.
+A lifelong advocate for Native education and language revitalization, Ryan is the founder and President of the National Alliance to Save Native Languages, an organization dedicated to preserving and strengthening Tribal languages across Indian Country.

 For over two decades, Ryan has been at the forefront of national Native education and policy reform.
 In 2004, he was appointed by U.S. Senator Tom Daschle to the Senate Democrat Native American Leadership Forum, where he worked alongside prominent leaders—including Senators Ted Kennedy, Harry Reid, Hillary Clinton, and Byron Dorgan—to shape policy recommendations for Indian Country.
 His early leadership helped establish critical priorities in Native education.

-In 2009, Ryan was appointed by Secretaries of the Interior and Education to advise on Indian education policy.
+In 2009, Ryan was appointed by Secretaries of the Interior and Education to informally advise on Indian education policy.
 He later organized the first-ever U.S. Department of Education consultation held on Tribal lands, hosted at Pine Ridge High School, advancing government-to-government dialogue in Native education.

 Ryan earned his B.A. in Political Science from the University of Washington, graduating magna cum laude.
-In addition to his national leadership, he is a small business owner, a committed community member, and an active participant in Lakota ceremonial life.
+In addition to his national leadership, he is a small business owner, a committed community member, and an active participant in ceremonial life.

 Government Relations